‘Days Of Our Lives’ Star Judi Evans Is Battling Coronavirus, Complications Nearly Cost Her Both Legs

 On Monday, Evans’ representative shared some additional details via his Facebook page.
 He noted that he spoke to Evans this past Sunday and confirmed she had been in the hospital for more than three weeks now.

-He noted that Evans experienced problems with blood clots in her legs and almost lost her legs two different times.
+He noted that Evans experienced problems with blood clots and almost lost her legs two different times.

 This complication may sound familiar to anybody who has been following the coronavirus battle that actor Nick Cordero has navigated.
 He had one leg amputated a while back due to similar issues.

-Evans otherwise had fairly mild symptoms, experiencing a cough, aches, and fever in addition to the blood clots.
+Evans otherwise had fairly mild symptoms, experiencing cough, aches, and fever in addition to the blood clots.
 Despite the battle with COVID-19 plus the initial injuries from the horse accident, the Days of Our Lives actress has maintained a sense of humor and has been in good spirits.

 It seems that Evans will need to remain in the hospital until she is able to test negative for COVID-19.
 She is said to be anxious to get home and get some real rest, but it doesn’t sound as if it’s known quite yet how soon that will happen.